white87332/react-redux-sample/README.md

 # react-redux

-This is a react-redux prototype, use react, redux, react-router, webpack, babel6
+This is a react-redux template, use react, redux, react-router, webpack, babel6 some example:

+1. counter

 ## Installation